apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 without accumulating old segments locally on Middle Manager processes, and it is encouraged to do so.

 Kinesis indexing service may still produce some small segments.
-Let's say the task duration is 4 hours, segment granularity is set to an hour and the supervisor was started at 9:10.
+Let's say the task duration is 4 hours, segment granularity is set to an hour, and the supervisor was started at 9:10.
 Then after 4 hours at 13:10, the new set of tasks is started and events for the interval 13:00 - 14:00 may be split across the previous and the new set of tasks.
 If you see it becoming a problem then one can schedule re-indexing tasks be run to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).
 See [Segment size optimization](../../operations/segment-optimization.md) for details on how to optimize the segment size.

-### Determine fetch settings
+## Determine fetch settings

 Kinesis indexing tasks fetch records using `fetchThreads` threads.
 If `fetchThreads` is higher than the number of Kinesis shards, the excess threads are unused.